wildfly-extras/wildfly-channel-maven-plugin/examples/README.md

 This directory contains sample channel files to demonstrate usage of the *wildfly-channel-maven-plugin*.

-## Example: Align the wildfly-core Project
+## Example 1: Align the wildfly-core Project

-The [wildfly-core-channel.yaml](wildfly-core-channel.yaml) channel file can be used to align dependencies in the wildfly-core project.
-The channel contains dependency versions from wildfly-core version 20.0.0.Beta3.
+The [sample-manifest1.yaml](sample-manifest1.yaml) channel file can be used to align dependencies in the Wildfly Core project.

 ### Preparation